RichardKnop/machinery/README.md

 ### Groups

-Groups is a set of tasks which will be executed in parallel, independent of each other.
+`Group` is a set of tasks which will be executed in parallel, independent of each other.
 E.g.:

 ```go
 import (